wandb/weave/README.md

 - Run a frontend dev server on 3000:

-Using the W&B core repo (for now, later we'll move this out to a new repo).
+In the W&B core repo (for now, later we'll move this out to a new repo):

 ```
+git checkout weave-python/weave-ui-changes
-cd core/frontends/app/weave-ui && yarn dev
+cd frontends/app/weave-ui && yarn dev
 ```

 - Enable frontend dev mode in python